CoreOne2/cybersecurity-portfolio/networking-cheatsheet.md

 Analyze: If the Blue Team's EDR or SIEM fails to trigger an alert, both teams investigate why (e.g., missing log telemetry or misconfigured detection logic).

 Tune & Re-test: The Blue Team updates their detection rules on the spot, and the Red Team runs the attack again to verify that it is now successfully blocked.

+How a Purple Team Exercise Works
+Plan: Red and Blue teams agree on specific MITRE ATT&CK techniques to test (e.g., Process Injection).

+Execute: The Red Team executes a single attack technique while the Blue Team watches their detection dashboards in real time.

+Analyze: If the Blue Team's EDR or SIEM fails to trigger an alert, both teams investigate why (e.g., missing log telemetry or misconfigured detection logic).

+Tune & Re-test: The Blue Team updates their detection rules on the spot, and the Red Team runs the attack again to verify that it is now successfully blocked.